wixplosives/windmill/README.md

 hooks: [() => require('@stylable/node/require')];
 ```

 Hooks must be configured on a per-project basis.
 Currently, there is no way to opt-out of requiring simulations in node.
-If you'd like to request a feature, or make a suggestion on how we can improve windmill, please don't hesitate to open an issue or pull request.
+If you'd like to request a feature or make a suggestion on how we can improve windmill, please don't hesitate to open an issue or pull request.

 ### Programmatic API

 Windmill also exposes programmatic API to be used in test files, or wherever else you'd like to use them.

-`@wixc3/windmill-a11y` exports the function, `checkIfSimulationIsAccessible` which has the following signature:
+`@wixc3/windmill-a11y` exports the function `checkIfSimulationIsAccessible` which has the following signature:

 ```ts
 checkIfSimulationIsAccessible(simulation: ISimulation<Record<string, unknown>>) => Promise<IA11yTestResult>